Posted on Oct 14, 2017

 If you want to prep an easy entrée or two for your party-goers, our kid-friendly Sorghetti is always a hit!
 It cooks up in just 12-15 minutes, less time than it takes to carve a pumpkin.
 The adults at the party may also dig into the Sorghetti, or heat up a crock pot full of Sorghum, Black Bean and Veggie Chili.
 This gluten-free dish is pure comfort in a bowl!

 We can’t help ourselves – every Halloween party needs a few sweet treats!
 And even better, our suggestions are pumpkin-themed.
 With sorghum’s protein, fiber and iron joined with pumpkin’s vitamin A, potassium and vitamin C, you can feed your pumpkin craving while getting important nutrients.
-These gluten-free Chocolate Chip Pumpkin Streusel Muffins and Pumpkin Bundt Cake from Nu Life Market call for pureed pumpkin and sorghum flour.
+These gluten-free Chocolate Chip Pumpkin Streusel Muffins from Life in the Van and Pumpkin Bundt Cake from Nu Life Market call for pureed pumpkin and sorghum flour.